MalucoMarinero/react-wastage-monitor/README.md

 ## Usage

-React Wastage Monitor attaches to React by importing it, making a component, and then using that opportunity to monkey patch React's CompositeComponent.
+React Wastage Monitor attaches to React by making a component, and then using that opportunity to monkey patch React's CompositeComponent.
 This allows us to hook into every component as it goes through the Component Lifecycle to verify your prop and state usage.
 All you need to do is run this code early in your codebase before mounting the rest of the app:

 ```
+import React from 'react'
+import ReactDOM from 'react-dom'
 import ReactWastageMonitor from 'react-wastage-monitor'
-ReactWastageMonitor()
+ReactWastageMonitor(React, ReactDOM)
 ```

 Ideally you should always run this code in development so you're constantly kept